DNiquette16/DannysEmail/README.md

 Update 2: I added a feature to save drafts to a text file on your desktop.

 Update 3: Previously, I had hardcoded my email login info into the code but that was not portable so I added a login page that it opens to.
 If your login does not authenticate, you will get an error message and it will ask to reinput info.
 Also I added a "Show password" checkbox that you can check or uncheck, but it wil hide or show your password.

+Update 4: I recently added an image attachment button that brings up a file choosing window, once you find the file, you choose it and it will attach that file to the email.